sloan091/afm-robust-stress-id/README.md

 At the time of analysis, there were 229 potential eddy covariance sites (_01-codes\01-scripts\00_setting_files\potential-ec-sites.mat_).
 Site selection was an iterative process of checking data coverage (_ec_site_coverage.mat_) as well as other relevant metadata (vegetation height, crop rotations, etc).
 The final eddy covariance sites are provided in _01-codes\01-scripts\00_setting_files\final-ec-site-properties.mat_ and shown in Table S1 of Sloan and Feng (2023).

 ### MODIS Leaf Area Index (LAI) Data
+The MODIS LAI data was one of the selected treatment levels to control for the influence of vegetation dynamics on soil water stress inference (see Fig. 2 of paper).
+The LAI data was downloaded for each site with the ORNL DAAC's Terrestrial Ecology Subsetting & Visualization Services (TESViS, https://modis.ornl.gov/).
+The codes included in _01-codes/01-scripts/01-clean-data/02-modis-lai/_ perform the following steps:

+* _step_01_download_modis_lai.m_: Automatically downloads the raw MODIS LAI and fPAR (MOD15A3H) as well as EVI and NDVI (MOD13Q1) data products.
+I have included sample outputs from this code under _02-data\01-raw\01-modis-lai\_ for both US-Me1 and US-Me1.
+* _step_02_filter_modis_lai.m_: Smooths the noisy LAI data using a short- and long-term filter similar to the methods in Ukkola et al. (2022).
+I have included sample outputs and figures for US-Me1 and US-Me2 in _02-data\02-processed\01-modis-lai\_.
+The _site_id_LAI_FLX15.mat_ files are used to normalize the relevant fluxes in the PMOC model.
+See Sect.
+S6 of the paper for details on LAI processing.